superkabuki/SCTE-35_Sidecar_Files/README.md

 # SCTE-35 Sidecar Files
 <img width="1054" height="587" alt="image" src="https://github.com/user-attachments/assets/b5b0d7cb-13bb-4bb4-a66a-633b89906c61" />

-# SCTE-35 sidecar files are used to insert SCTE-35 in MPEGTS streams or HLS manifests.
+# SCTE-35 sidecar files are used to insert SCTE-35 in MPEGTS streams, DASH,or HLS.

 __SCTE-35 sidecar files are not part of the specification, but they fully and completely meet the specification__.
 SCTE-35 sidecar files are just something I have used for years, and they work will really really well. __threefive, sideways, x9k3, umzz, and m3ufu__ all __support sidecar files__.